Wheel Bearings are the components that are designed with high precision to ensure that they support the smooth running of mechanical movements.

 Another result is if you drive the car at a speed of about 50 miles per hour and if you steer it to the left and right by shifting its weight from left to right, it will start making noise.
 Be sure to steer gently, as high speeds and rough cuts can tip your car over.

 If you steer from left to right or from right to left, the sound effect will be different.
-For example, if you turn right and the noise decreases, it means that your left wheel bearing is damaged, and if you turn left and the noise decreases, it means that your right wheel bearing is damaged.
+For example, if you turn right and the noise decreases, your left wheel bearing is damaged, and if you turn left and the noise decreases, it means that your right wheel bearing is damaged.

 3. Worn Patches on Tires

-Sometimes tires that are partially worn or cut out of various patches make grinding or squeezing noises when the speed is increased.
-This noise is somewhat similar to the noise of a worn wheel bearing.
 It is therefore recommended to have a look at the tires as well.
 But don’t forget that these stains on tires can also be the result of worn wheel bearings.

-4. Your Car Feels Loose
+5. Your Car Feels Loose

 Wheel bearing function

-The wheel bearing ensures smooth movement and rotation of the hub assembly, thus ensuring smooth tire and wheel rotation.
+The wheel bearing ensures smooth movement and rotation of the hub assembly, ensuring smooth tire and wheel rotation.

-Replacement of the Wheel Bearing
+Wheel Bearing Location